OscarPellicer/BSM1_gym/README.md

 ## 3. Creating an OpenAI Gym environment and training a Reinforecement Learning agent on it
  - Install OpenAI Gym: `conda install -c conda-forge gym`
+ - An example of setting up an environment (BSM1), and training an agent to optimize operation cost on it can be found in [Training.ipynb](Training.ipynb)
- - If you intend to use the deep learning agents, you might want to install pytorch too.
+ - In order to use deep learning agents, you need to install pytorch too.
+It is also needed for running [Training.ipynb](Training.ipynb).
 You can follow the instructions here: https://pytorch.org/get-started/locally/
- - An example of setting up an environment (BSM1), and training an agent to optimize operation cost on it can be found in [Training.ipynb](Training.ipynb)
  - Obviously, to run the Notebook, Jupyter Notebook must be first installed (see [above](#interacting-with-openmodelica-models-through-ompython)).
  - Please note that BSM1 simulations can sometimes fail due to the agents making a series of actions that yield to division by zero within the model.
 This is a rare occourance that unfortunately has not yet been solved.
 If this happens, please rerun the simulation.
  - If you want to adapt the library to your own needs, you should first implement a class similar to `BSM1Env` found in `BSM1Envs/bsm1_env.py`.
 This class implements the `ModelicaEnv` class, which, in turn inherits from `gym.Env`, which is the parent class for all Gym environments.